 The Nigellissima author is an avid fan of Iyengar yoga, and has credited it to playing a part in her incredible transformation.

 'As you get on in life, you value feeling well as opposed to looking well.
 Yoga certainly makes you feel great, and you want to carry on feeling great.
-I just do a bit in a very slow way - sometimes lying down', she said of her new exercise preferences.
+I just do a bit in a very slow way - sometimes lying down', she told Good Housekeeping.

 Eat your greensIt would be pretty impossible to be the creator of such delicious recipes and the author of so many cookery books filled with sugary treats and not have a taste for the sweet stuff.